wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 storing the address being locked.
 A single locked address design suffices for the baseline system, since atomic operations are always executed non-speculatively, and in isolation from other instructions.
+External requests for the locked address, such that coherence invalidations, downgrades, and evictions, will be denied, until the block is unlocked.
+The block is unlocked when the store uop is handled by the cache (not when it is committed!). block is unlocked.

+This paper observes that, under certain conditions, these two barriers can be removed, which unleashes more instruction level parallelism.